SmollClover/Hiko/README.md

         -   [ ] Add configured Text
 -   [ ] On Button Interaction Event
     -   [ ] Lock and or Archive Thread based on configuration
+-   [ ] On Guild Join Event
+    -   [ ] Create default Settings in DB
+    -   [ ] Send Message saying that things need to be configured
 -   [ ] Logging System
     -   [ ] Have a Log Channel with everything that happened
     -   [ ] Disabled by default